Meet The Team

 AJ is of Wiradjuri / Wotjobulak background.
 He is the Founder and Director of Girraway Ganyi Consultancy.
 He is the Lead Cultural Facilitator, Social Worker, Counsellor and Mental Health First Aid Instructor.
 AJ holds the following qualifications: Master of Social Work, Bachelor of Social Work (Hons), Master of Education, Graduate Diploma of Career Education, Graduate Certificate in Career Counseling, Diploma of Community Services (Youth Work), Diploma of Community Services (Disability Work), Diploma of Community Services (Case Management), Diploma of Community Development, Diploma of Community Services (Juvenile Justice & Statutory Supervision), Diploma of Community Services Coordination, Diploma of Management, Diploma of Business, Diploma of Community Services (Alcohol, Other Drugs & Mental Health), Diploma of Governance, Certificate IV in Indigenous Leadership, Certificate IV in Governance, Certificate IV Small Business Management, Certificate IV in Frontline Management, Certificate IV Indigenous Leadership, Certificate IV Aboriginal & Torres Strait Islander Primary Health Care and Certificate in Hospital Nursing.
 In 2016, AJ won the Victorian Indigenous Leadership Award.

 Ash is of Wiradjuri / Wotjobulak background.
 Ash works as the Office Administrator & maintains all social media for Girraway Ganyi Consultancy.
 As of 2018, he will be working on youth programs in consultation with a number of schools.
 Ash has recently completed Year 12 and also holds the following qualifications: Certificate II in Business, Certificate III in Business, Certificate II in Outdoor Recreation, Certificate III in Sports & Recreation.
-Ash is currently completing undertaking a dual Diploma of Sports Development & Leadership & Management.
-Ash has a strong interest in mental health.
+Ash has completed a dual Diploma of Sports Development & Leadership & Management.
+Ash is currently completing the Diploma of Youth Work and Diploma of Community Services.

 Xam Tchen is Co-Director of Girraway Ganyi Consultancy.
 Xam is a Registered Nurse who holds the following qualifications: Diploma of Hospital Nursing, Bachelor of Nursing, and Graduate Diploma in Nursing Administration.
 She has worked with numerous individuals from a diverse array of backgrounds in her roles of nurse, case manager, and client services manager in health, community and hospital settings for the past 30 years.
 Xam's experience in Aboriginal health also includes working with Aboriginal Health Workers at VACCHO training in the Certificate III & Cert IV of Aboriginal and Torres Strait Islander Primary Health Care, and with Aboriginal community services organisations.
 As of February 2018, Xam is accredited to deliver the Standard, Youth and Aboriginal & Torres Strait Islander Mental Health First Aid courses.